-- 1 2 Good schools, taxes and voting may go together Schools build our group skills and political know-how.
-15 - 1 Sabbatical terms make the current rep run against a former rep returning from rest, reflection and research Then the candidates include two with records in the job!
-Two alike do not break apart a group that uses RCV. - 4 Citizens' assemblies and their referendums get more choices and control by using Condorcet Tallies.
+1 2 Good schools, taxes and voting may go together Schools build our group skills and political know-how.

+Sabbatical terms make the current rep run against a former rep returning from rest, reflection and research Then the candidates include two with records in the job!
+Two alike do not break apart a group that uses RCV.

-The laws on voting rules, reps' pay, sponsors, etc., need referendums as all reps have conflicts of interest.
+4 Citizens' assemblies and the referendums can get more choices and control by using Condorcet Tallies.
+The laws on voting rules, reps' pay, sponsors, etc., need referendums as all reps have conflicts of interact